 Ellsworth maintained its wicked reputation until the shipping pens were finally closed in 1875.
 In its peak year of 1873, approximately 220,000 head of longhorn cattle were driven through the town.
 During its turbulent heydays, some of the colorful Old West characters who found their way to Ellsworth include George Armstrong Custer, Buffalo Bill Cody, Wild Bill Hickok, and Ben and Billy Thompson.
 One newspaper said it best: “As we go to press, hell is still in session in Ellsworth.”

-With the cattle trade gone, the town then settled down into a peaceful ranching and farming community, which continues to be its mainstay to this day.
-Ellsworth now has a population of almost 3,000, largely supported by the Kansas State Ellsworth Correctional Facility.
+With the cattle trade gone, the town settled down into a peaceful ranching and farming community, which continues to be its mainstay.
+Ellsworth now has a population of almost 3,000, primarily supported by the Kansas State Ellsworth Correctional Facility.

-The area celebrates its rich history with a number of museums and attractions, including the Hodgden House Museum Complex on old South Main Street.
-Here, the spirit of Ellsworth’s Old West days continue as visitors are invited to tour the Hodgden House, built in 1873 by Perry Hodgden, one of the Ellsworth’s first settlers; the Black Wolf school built in 1912, a stone livery built in 1887, two historic churches, a rare wooden Union Pacific Caboose, the Terra Cotta Union Pacific Depot built 1900, and the oldest building in Ellsworth, its 1873 Jail.
+The area celebrates its rich history with several museums and attractions, including the Hodgden House Museum Complex on old South Main Street.
+Here, the spirit of Ellsworth’s Old West days continue as visitors are invited to tour the Hodgden House, built in 1873 by Perry Hodgden, one of Ellsworth’s first settlers; the Black Wolf school built in 1912, a stone livery built in 1887, two historic churches, a rare wooden Union Pacific Caboose, the Terra Cotta Union Pacific Depot built 1900, and the oldest building in Ellsworth, its 1873 Jail.

 At 210 N. Douglas, the new National Drovers Hall of Fame Museum is currently being developed in the old Signature Insurance Building.
 Here, visitors will learn about the Great American cattle drives from interactive displays in the museum.

 The Fort Harker Museum is located about five miles southeast of Ellsworth in Kanopolis, Kansas.

 Ellsworth Chamber of Commerce